La Movida Madrileña: Characteristics

 La Movida Madrileña's central component was an aesthetic influenced by punk rock and synth-pop music, as well as visual schools such as dada and futurism.
 The aesthetic permeated into the city's street fashion, photography, cartoons, and murals, manifesting itself in bright colours, voluminous hair, unconventional and revealing clothing, and heavy makeup use among both genders.

 In addition to these artistic representations, La Movida Madrileña also effected an emergent LGBTQ+ community, illicit drug use, and the use of the cheli dialect.

 Although some people involved with the movement testified to a lack of a unified political ideology, many elements of the movement were antifascist and had anarchist leanings.
-It should be understood from an anti-systemic and nihilistic perspective, not because it was a political movement or committed to any cause.
+Writ large, the Movida represented an anti-systemic and nihilistic perspective, and was not a political movement.

-Representatives
+Examples

-The Movida comprised many art movements; Pedro Almodóvar became a well-known example internationally after his success as a film director.
+The Movida encompassed several different genres of art; Pedro Almodóvar became a well-known example internationally after his success as a film director.

 Music

 In moods, looks and attitude, musicians drew influence from punk rock, post-punk, synth-pop and new wave music, as well as Germany's Neue Deutsche Welle, while sometimes (in the case of Mecano) mimicking the visual styles of the British New Romantic movement.

-Music was a contributing factor in the Movida because it was a way to express oneself.
-People were allowed to listen to different types of music and two popular genres at that time were rock n' roll and synth pop.
-Music bands like Mecano and Alaska y los Pegamoides were two popular bands during that time.
+Two popular bands of the Movida were Mecano and Alaska y los Pegamoides.
 Songs like "¿A quien le importa?"
-(What's it to you) and Ni tú ni nadie (Not you, not anyone) made people confident and gave them the ability to express themselves.
+(What's it to you) and Ni tú ni nadie (Not you, not anyone) represented themes of self-expression and confidence.

 Notable artists included Kaka de luxe, Derribos Arias, Parálisis Permanente, Ejecutivos agresivos, Radio Futura, Alaska y Dinarama, Los Nikis, Gabinete Caligari, Nacha Pop, Glutamato Ye-Yé and Los Secretos.
 As an echo of the Madrid scene, parallel movements emerged in many other cities of Spain like Barcelona (Loquillo y los trogloditas, Los Rebeldes, El último de la fila), León (Los Cardiacos, Los Flechazos...), Vigo (Siniestro Total, Golpes Bajos, Os Resentidos, Aerolíneas Federales, Semen Up...), and Granada (091).